 If you never heard about or worked with selectors before, no worries.
 Our responsive apps can also automatically create selectors.
-However, to get the most out of our apps — to speed up the design workflow and make it easy to maintain any projects — we do recommend to slowly start accustoming yourself with the apps selector system and predefined Foundation classes.
+However, to get the most out of our apps — to speed up the design workflow and make it easy to maintain any projects — we do recommend to slowly start accustoming yourself with the app's selector system and predefined framework classes.
 This section will serve as your guide.

 A selector defines — ’selects’ — the elements to which a set of CSS rules applies.
 This is incredibly powerful because it makes it fast and easy to give multiple elements the same appearance.
 Or to apply the design rules to a newly added element without having to redefine all these rules.

 The Predefined dropdown can be used to search and add framework-specific classes for which the design rules have been pre-specified.
 Let’s quickly go over an example using the class selector.